swalladge/hit238-a1/README.md

 for ajax calls, data manipulation, DOM manipulation, and template rendering (for displaying data in the app).

 A live hosted version can be found at [https://quiz.swalladge.id.au](https://quiz.swalladge.id.au).

+## Features

+- Communicates via ajax with a server created specifically for this.
+- Loads quizzes from the server (allows for easily adding/modifying quizzes separately from the webapp code).
+- Multiple quizzes available to take; web app will support a potentially large number of quizzes, and any number of questions per quiz.
+- Quizzes have multiple choice questions with a "don't know" option.
+- Able to take quizzes multiple times, with statistics kept on number of attempts and best score achieved.
+- User accounts (login, register)
+- View statistics such as total number of quizzes taken.
+- Quiz answers are saved (automatically and instantly) to your account for resuming quizzes later from any device.
+- Ability to reset saved answers.
+- Search bar to find a quiz quickly.
+- Interface designed for accessibility on small screens.

 ## Libraries and Tech Used